chrispestcode/news2u/README.md

 News2U

 News2U is a web application the aggregates news articles and presents them to the user in a friendly format.
 News2U was built using Vue, NewsAPI, Bootstrap CSS, and local storage in the browser.
-Vue is used for efficiency, component-resusabilty, and simplicity.
+Vue is used for efficiency, component reusabilty, and simplicity.

 The user has the ability to search for news articles by keyword by entering text into the search field.
 Once the text has been entered, the user can press the ‘Enter’ key or click the ‘Search’ button to begin the query.